vacp2p/rfc/content/docs/rfcs/44/README.md

 By adding this delay, the fluff phase modifies the behaviour of [libp2p gossipsub](https://github.com/libp2p/specs/blob/master/pubsub/gossipsub/README.md), which Waku Relay builds upon.

-As mentioned in previous sections, we might move the fluff phase specification into a separate document.
+As mentioned in previous sections, we might move the fluff specification into a separate document.
 We will look more into (optimal) delay ranges and might introduce dynamic delay ranges based on traffic volume.

+Note: Because [Dandelion](https://arxiv.org/abs/1701.04439) is designed as an update to the Bitcoin network using diffusion spreading, which already introduces random delays, the Dandelion paper describes the fluff phase as regular forwarding.

 # Implementation Notes